 Unlike roles, dispositions are not optional.
 If an entity is a certain way, then it has a certain disposition, and if its physical makeup is changed then it may lose that disposition.
 A disposition can for this reason also be referred to as an internally-grounded realizable entity.
 That is, it is a realizable entity that is a reflection of the (in-built or acquired) physical make-up of the material entity in which it inheres.

-Axiom: If a is a realizable entity then a s-depends on some material entity.
-[063-001]
+a(disposition)[Axiom: If a is a realizable entity then a s-depends on some material entity.
+[063-001]]

 Dispositions exist along a strength continuum.
 Weaker forms of disposition are realized in only a fraction of triggering cases.
 These forms occur in a significant number of entities of a similar type.